pearlchen/getting-started-guides/README.md

 ### Contributing

 We welcome pull requests and bug reports on these docs.
-Please read [CONTRIBUTOR.md](CONTRIBUTOR.md) for more information.
+Please read the [Intel® IoT Getting Started Docs Contribution Guide](CONTRIBUTOR.md) for more information.